-Is being a film and video editor for me?
+Is becoming a film and video editor right for me?

 Still unsure if becoming a film and video editor is the right career path?
-Take the free CareerExplorer test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a film and video editor or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.